JuanDiegoDC/Learning-From-Data-Caltech-/README.md

 # Learning-From-Data-Caltech-
-My programming solutions to Dr. Abu Mostafa's Learning From Data Caltech Course.
+My programming solutions to Professor Abu Mostafa's Learning From Data Caltech Course.
 Code is in Python!